appliedinnovationcorp/nexus/README.md

 > [!TIP]
 > Vercel Remote Cache is free for all plans.
 Get started today at [vercel.com](https://vercel.com/signup?/signup?utm_source=remote-cache-sdk&utm_campaign=free_remote_cache).

-Turborepo can use a technique known as [Remote Caching](https://turborepo.com/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.
+Turbonexus can use a technique known as [Remote Caching](https://turbonexus.com/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.

-By default, Turborepo will cache locally.
+By default, Turbonexus will cache locally.
 To enable Remote Caching you will need an account with Vercel.
-If you don't have an account you can [create one](https://vercel.com/signup?utm_source=turborepo-examples), then enter the following commands:
+If you don't have an account you can [create one](https://vercel.com/signup?utm_source=turbonexus-examples), then enter the following commands:

 ```
-cd my-turborepo
+cd my-turbonexus
 npx turbo login
 ```

-This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).
+This will authenticate the Turbonexus CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).

-Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your Turborepo:
+Next, you can link your Turbonexus to your Remote Cache by running the following command from the root of your Turbonexus:

 ```
 npx turbo link